Frequently asked questions about health insurance coverage options in the District of Columbia

 - UnitedHealthcare Insurance Company (PPO)

-For 2022 coverage, the approved rate increases were mostly lower than insurers had proposed (as is typically the case in DC).
-The overall average rate increase was about 5% for the individual market, and 3.5% for the small group market.
+The year before, for 2022 coverage, the overall average rate increase was about 5% for the individual market, and 3.5% for the small group market.

 And for 2021 health coverage, DC insurance regulators approved an overall average rate increase of 0.2% for individual market plans, and an overall average rate decrease of 0.5% for small-group plans.

 As of January 2022, there were 83,935 people with employer-sponsored plans through DC Health Link’s small business (SHOP) exchange.
 Members of Congress and their staffers have coverage through DC Health Link’s SHOP exchange, as do all small businesses with group health coverage in the District, as there are no off-exchange options available.